dlaydon/MERS_VacTrees/README.md

 where the executable is located.

 The folder [R](./R) contains scripts to process and plot model output.
 By default, these scripts expect model output to be located in [Output](./Output).
 They further use the R package `here` and expect the working directory to be the top level of the git repository (i.e. whereever the .git is located and the top-level of the Visual studio project).
 Plots will be stored in [Plots](./Plots), although these are again untracked by git.

 ## Workflow

-- Compile executable (`MERS_VacTrees.exe`) using Visual Studio.
+- Compile executable (`MERS_VacTrees.exe`).
 - Create batch file and parameter files for collection of jobs/model runs using [MakeBatchAndParamFiles.R](./R/MakeBatchAndParamFiles.R).
 - Ensure above batch file is located in same folder as executable.
-If it isn't, copy it to there.
+If it isn't, copy it there.
 Run batch file.
 - When finished, summarise model output using [MakeOutputSummaryTable.R](./R/MakeOutputSummaryTable.R).
 - If desired, plot posteriors and chains of counterfactuals for individual model runs using [MakeIndividualRunPlots.R](./RMakeIndividualRunPlots.R).
 - Plot results using scripts with `Fig_`, `Figs_` or `Plot` prefixes.